 Comparison in between NVIDIA and Apples Stocks

 Both show a linear increase, but it can be noticed that the linear approximation (in blue) for NVIDIA is steeper than Apple’s.
 Therefore, it would be determined that NVIDIA has shown more growth in their stock value.
 This can also be reinforced by looking at the percentage increases in both.
 Apple has 34.45% and NVIDIA has 50.13%.
 Even though this analysis seems simple, you can run through other platforms where information shows too many trends that can be really confusing for the early investors.
-To show how much complicated this can get, let us see an example from Yahoo Finance that has some indicators
+To show how complicated this can get, let us see an example from Yahoo Finance that has some indicators.

 Amazon’s Stock from Yahoo Finance

-This type of images should not discourage the early investors and always go back to the basics which is identifying upwards trends.
-The key points to consider when looking at upwards trends are as follows:
+This type of image should not discourage the early investors.
+When in doubt, always go back to the basic of identifying upward trends.
+The key points to consider when looking at upward trends are as follows:

 If you are comparing stocks, make sure they are being compared at the same length of time.